torbenstaud/torbenstaud.github.io/_pages/cv.md

 Volunteer Work
 ======
+* Grant committee work for the [Research School](https://www.research-school.rub.de): reviewing and evaluating grant proposals by other researcher
-* Student advisor for the studies Mathematics and Financial and Actuarial Mathematics at the Heinrich-Heine-University Dusseldorf from 2021 to 2024.
+* Student advisor for the studies Mathematics and Financial and Actuarial Mathematics at the Heinrich-Heine-University Dusseldorf from 2021 to 2024
-* Free online tutoring during the pandemic from 2021 to 2022 for pupils at [Lern Fair](https://www.lern-fair.de/).
+* Free online tutoring during the pandemic from 2021 to 2022 for pupils at [Lern Fair](https://www.lern-fair.de/)

 Languages
 ======